-The statement of activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
-Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to customers or applicants who purchase, use or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
+The types of transactions reported as program revenues for the District are to be reported in three categories, if applicable: 1) charges for services, 2) operating grants and contributions, and, 3) capital grants and contributions.
+Charges for services include revenues from customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function.
+Grant and contributions include revenues restricted to meeting the operational or capital requirements of a particular function.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.